ezeoleaf/larry/README.md

 &nbsp;&nbsp;`larry --topic golang --time 15 --blacklist ./blacklist.txt`

-For running the bot every 60 minutes using the "jsonfile" provider and JSON file for content
+For running the bot every 60 minutes using the "contentfile" provider and JSON file for content

-&nbsp;&nbsp;`larry --time 60 --provider jsonfile --content-file ./content.json`
+&nbsp;&nbsp;`larry --time 60 --provider contentfile --content-file ./content.json`

-For running the bot every 60 minutes using the "csvfile" provider to read CSV file for content and skipping the header record
+For running the bot every 60 minutes using the "contentfile" provider to read CSV file for content and skipping the header record

-&nbsp;&nbsp;`larry --time 60 --provider csvfile --content-file ./content.csv --skip-csv-header`
+&nbsp;&nbsp;`larry --time 60 --provider contentfile --content-file ./content.csv --skip-csv-header`

 ## Content Files

-Two providers, `jsonfile` and `csvfile`, publish content from files.
+The `contentfile` provider serves content from CSV and JSON files.

 ### JSON Content File

-The `jsonfile` provider publishes random content from a JSON file.
+When the `contentfile` provider receives a `content-file` filename with a `.json` extension, the provider serves random content from the JSON file.
 This file consists of an array of objects in the following format.
 ExtraData is an array of strings.

 ```
 [{